Medicare (United States): History

 Originally, the name "Medicare" in the United States referred to a program providing medical care for families of people serving in the military as part of the Dependents' Medical Care Act, which was passed in 1956.
 President Dwight D. Eisenhower held the first White House Conference on Aging in January 1961, in which creating a health care program for social security beneficiaries was proposed.

+Various attempts were made in Congress to pass a bill providing for healthcare for the elderly, all without success.
+In 1963, however, a bill providing for both Medicare and an increase in Social Security benefits passed the Senate by 68–20 votes.
+As noted by one study, this was the first time that either chamber "had passed a bill embodying the principle of federal financial responsibility for health coverage, however limited it may have been."
+There was uncertainty over whether this bill would pass the House, however, as White House aide Henry Wilson's tally of House members’ votes on a conference bill that included Medicare “disclosed 180 “reasonably certain votes for Medicare, 29 “probable/possible,” 222 “against,” and 4 seats vacant.”
+Following the 1964 elections however, pro-Medicare forces obtained 44 votes in the House and 4 in the Senate.
 In July 1965, under the leadership of President Lyndon Johnson, Congress enacted Medicare under Title XVIII of the Social Security Act to provide health insurance to people age 65 and older, regardless of income or medical history.
 Johnson signed the Social Security Amendments of 1965 into law on July 30, 1965, at the Harry S. Truman Presidential Library in Independence, Missouri.
-Former President Harry S. Truman and his wife, former First Lady Bess Truman became the first recipients of the program.
+Former president Harry S. Truman and his wife, former first lady Bess Truman, became the first recipients of the program.